ryos-io/Rhino-UI/README.md

 * to determine the performance regression after each run,
 * to report load and performance tests with their setup together like type of instances, number of instances, etc.
 * to make load and performance test results comparable,
-* to archive load test results.
+* to archive the test results for long term analysis.

 ### Architecture Overview from 30K feet